 You can’t talk about Rhodes without mentioning its history.
 The ancient ruins here date back to the time of the Trojan War, terracotta-topped churches remember the Byzantine glory years, and Ottoman minarets recall the time the island spent under Turkish rule.
 Then there’s Rhodes Town, which catalogues the comings and goings of knights over two centuries.
 The harbour area here was once dominated by one of the seven wonders of the ancient world – the great colossus.

-Rhodes’ interior is a montage of traditional villages and chalky mountains.
+Rhodes’ interior is a patchwork of traditional villages and chalky mountains.
 Apolakkia, in the west, for instance, serves up scenery in big portions.
-The hamlet is home to whitewashed villas, old windmills, a monastery, and a shaded lake that’s ideal for swimming.
+This pint-sized hamlet is home to whitewashed villas, old windmills, a monastery, and a shaded lake that’s ideal for swimming.

 Things to See and Do in Rhodes